 - Nursing services

 - Phones with braille and audio features and related repairs

 Even if your income is low enough to put you in the "doesn't have to file" category, you may want to consider your eligibility for the Earned Income Tax Credit, or EITC.
 Regardless of whether you had federal tax withheld or don't owe any federal tax, you can get a hefty refund in the form of EITC if you qualify.
-How much you receive varies according to income, filing status and number of child dependents.
-Unlike filers with itemized deductions, you can use the 1040EZ tax return to claim your EITC.
+How much you receive varies according to income, filing status and number of qualifying dependents.

 You may require special equipment or accommodations as an employee or self-employed individual.
 The tax code allows you to subtract expenses for things you must have in order to work.
 Called impairment-related work expenses, they appear as unreimbursed employee expenses on the Schedule A form used for itemizing.

-Minimum requirements for the dollar amount do not apply to blind filers.
+Minimum requirements for the dollar amount do not apply to blind filers, nor does the suspension of unreimbursed employee expenses from the 2018 tax law changes.
 Impairment-related work expenses you might have, provided you don't count them under medical expenses, include the following:

 - Computer attachments for braille display and typing

 - Modifications to your home

 - Reader services